 Diagnosing the reason for the inflammation in the intestines will help to pinpoint a treatment.
 Try to manage your dog’s stress, change their food and treat any infections.

-Dogs with gallbladder issues will often also show up with abdominal pain, weight loss, jaundice, diarrhea, an increased thirst and sometimes a fever.
+Dogs with gallbladder issues will often also show up with abdominal pain, weight loss, jaundice, diarrhea, increased thirst, and sometimes a fever.

 3. Liver disease: Still going with the bile theme, the liver is the producer of bile.
 Anything that affects liver function can cause orange dog poop due to a decrease in bile production.
 This in turn will prevent the feces from turning brown in the colon and instead it may remain orange.
 Liver issues that may cause orange dog poop include abscesses, tumors, infections, toxins, or liver shunts.